filipesn/AntiBloatLight/README.md

 ```
 </details>

-You can place `antibloatlight.exe`, or a shortcut to it, in your startup folder so it runs once automatically after startup.
+You can place `AntiBloatLight.exe`, or a shortcut to it, in your startup folder so it runs once automatically after startup.
 To easily access this folder, press `Win + R`, type `shell:startup`, and press Enter.

 ## License